annnyway/HW-CompLing/README.md

-# Homework for Comptuter Linguistics course
+# Homework for Computer Linguistics course